Table of Contents

 Reflection of Claims

-Its purpose is to reflect the claims on business.
+Its purpose is to reflect the claims on the business.

 Measurement of Changes